xster/flutter-wiki/Writing-a-golden-file-test-for-package:flutter.md

 * Commit messages with updates to the golden files must be of the form `Goldens for https://github.com/flutter/flutter/issues/123456`

-* Don't update files, create new ones.
+* Don't update files, create new ones with an incremented version number.

 * Delete obsolete files once your PR has landed.